eirikref/oracal/README.md

 This extension was written between 2003 and 2004 (or something like that), has not been compiled since, and is not being maintained.
-I happened to stumble upon the source code on an old computer and figured it couldn't harm to put it on github instead.
-Please just don't expect bugs or feature requests to be taken care of.
+I happened to stumble upon the source code on an old computer and figured it couldn't harm to share it on GitHub.
+Please just don't have any expectations that bugs will be fixed or feature requests taken care of.

 NOTES
 -----